EdLlewellin/PyroTracker/README.md

 ## Description

 PyroTracker provides a graphical user interface (GUI) for tracking volcanic pyroclasts in eruption videos.
-Users can load a video, navigate through frames, manage different coordinate systems (Top-Left, Bottom-Left, Custom Origin), **optionally define a pixel-to-meter scale manually or by drawing a line on a feature of known length,** mark the changing position of specific pyroclasts over time to generate tracks, and save/load this track data.
+Users can load a video, navigate through frames, manage different coordinate systems (Top-Left, Bottom-Left, Custom Origin), optionally define a pixel-to-meter scale manually or by drawing a line on a feature of known length, mark the changing position of specific pyroclasts over time to generate tracks, and save/load this track data.

-The tool features interactive zoom and pan capabilities, frame-by-frame navigation, optional auto-advancing, multi-track management with visibility controls, track selection via table or image view clicks, visual feedback for marked tracks, **an optional on-screen scale bar and scale definition line,** persistent visual preferences (colors, sizes), and a video metadata viewer.
-Coordinate system information, custom origins, **scaling factors, and defined scale line coordinates (if set) are saved and loaded with track files, allowing data to be output in either pixels or meters.**
+The tool features interactive zoom and pan capabilities, frame-by-frame navigation, optional auto-advancing, multi-track management with visibility controls, track selection via table or image view clicks, visual feedback for marked tracks, an optional on-screen scale bar and scale definition line, persistent visual preferences (colors, sizes), a video metadata viewer, and **export capabilities for both the full video with overlays and individual frames as PNG images.** Coordinate system information, custom origins, scaling factors, and defined scale line coordinates (if set) are saved and loaded with track files, allowing data to be output in either pixels or meters.

 Built using Python with the PySide6 (Qt6) framework for the GUI and OpenCV for video handling.
 Uses Python's standard `logging` module for diagnostics and Qt's `QSettings` for preference persistence.